 A few suggestions to protect intellectual content, make credits available and help direct profits.
 Ideally in place before you release your project, no less important after.

 Before uploading your project to a distribution service create a text document with publishing information, list of credits for performers, writers, producers, engineers, studios, a URL-link to your site and even lyrics if you want.
 Have jpg/png's of album art ready.
 This info. is good to include with your backups/copies of master files, too.
 During the submission process with the distributor do as much copy/paste from this doc as possible to prevent typos.
 It's largely an exercise in data entry and a hassle to change later.
 Not impossible but not pleasant.

 He can, however, create mp3's for your personal use with their own metadata embedded.ovide ISRC and UPC codes for online content and embed/upload metadata used by streamer/download sites, you still need to register your recordings for copyright (Sound Recording for SR) to Library of Congress and register your compositions with a Performing rights organization like BMI or ASCAP .
 Unless you're sure do not assume your distributor is taking care of these important steps.H

 Becoming a member of Sound Exchange can help direct royalties.

 There are 3 metadata types of primary concern.

-1) CD-text: CD text exists separate from the disc's audio files.
+CD text exists separate from the disc's audio files.
 It's entered in a CD's subchannel when making a DDP fileset and shows up in some CD-players.